-- 3 The Appendix 2 also indicates the listed buildings within the conservation area.
+- 4. The attached plan also indicates the listed buildings within the Conservation Area.
 These are relatively few and are described below.
 There is also a significant listed windmill located outside the village (to the west of the A19 but highly visible) together with a Scheduled Ancient Monument site containing medieval fishponds.
-While outside the boundaries of the conservation area they have always formed a significant functional part of Elwick and have therefore been included in the appraisal. - 4 Immediately south west of Elwick is the Church of St Peter which is grade II listed (see photograph below).
+While outside the boundaries of the conservation area they have always formed a significant functional part of Elwick and have therefore been included in the appraisal .The listing descriptions given briefly below are attached at Appendix.... - Immediately south west of Elwick is Church of St Peter which is grade 2 listed.
 The church is largely 12th century with 14th, 15th, 17th and 19th century alterations and additions.
-Two sculptured stones built into the east wall of the nave are Anglo-Saxon in origin suggesting that an earlier church existed on or near the current church.

-5 To the north of the church is Elwick Hall (grade II listed) which was originally built as a rectory for the church.
-Much of the current appearance dates from the early 1700s when the rectory was extensively altered by the then Rector, John Bowes.
-Parts of the building therefore pre-date this alteration and some of the internal rooms indicate an earlier building.
-The presence of nearby fish ponds (see below) suggests that a medieval manor house may have occupied the site of Elwick Hall or remains of such a building are contained with in it.
+Two sculptured stones built into the east wall of the nave are Anglo-Saxon in origin suggesting that an earlier church existed on or near the current church. - To the north of the church is Elwick Hall (grade 2 listed) which was originally built as a rectory for the church.
+Much of the current appearance dates for the early 1700s when the rectory was extensively altered by the then Rector, John Bowes.
+Parts of the building therefore pre date this alteration and some of the internal rooms indicate an earlier building.
+The presence of nearby fish ponds (see immediately below) suggests that a medieval manor house may have occupied the site of Elwick Hall or remains of such a building are contained with in it.
 A manor house site is usually closely physically associated with the parish church in medieval villages.
-The former rectory is currently occupied as a single house.

-- Wilton Cottage dates from the late 17th century and was constructed in random rubble, 6 rendered and painted white.
+The former rectory is currently occupied as a single house. - Wilton Cottage.
+The building dates from the late 17th century and was constructed in random rubble, rendered and painted white.
 The building externally retains Yorkshire light windows and sash windows.
 Internally the roof construction consists of two timber cruck frames.
-The listing status is grade II and is currently occupied as a single house. - The Forge, 29 The Green (see photograph below) dates from the mid 18th century.
-It is two 7 storeys and three bays wide with a centre doorway flanked by a sash window to either side and three sash windows above.
+The listing status is grade 2 and is currently occupied as a single house. - The Forge, 29 The Green.
+This house dating from the mid 18th century is two storeys and three bays wide with a centre doorway flanked by a sash window to either side and three sash windows above.
 Constructed in random rubble it has also been rendered and painted.

-The listing status is grade II and again currently occupied as a single house.
+The listing status is grade 2 and again currently occupied as a single house.